 Need Analysis: 5 Important Areas

-Blog Contributor: Ritu Bhattacharya
+Author: Ritu Bhattacharya

 When a client approaches you with a training requirement, you get prepared with a set of questions to gain clarity on the requirement.
 Here, I have tried to categorize these questions into five areas for easy recollection.
 These are the five most important areas that should be on top of your mind while doing a need analysis. let's have a look at each of these areas.

 Content is of foremost importance in any training.
 Therefore, start your interaction with the client with questions on content.
 The questions that you can ask are:

 What is the training about? / What is the content about?